What is an Illegal Search and Seizure?

 An illegal search and seizure is one performed when law enforcement does not have the right to search your person or property.
 For example, a sudden search of a driver’s motor vehicle after a speeding ticket stop may constitute an illegal search and seizure if the law enforcement officer did not have probable cause to believe that the driver had committed another crime.
 The same may apply to an officer who stops a pedestrian on the street and searches his person for no reason except a hunch or a whim.

 Searching a person’s home without a valid search warrant may also mean that the search was illegal.
 If you have been the victim of an illegal search and seizure, it is not too late to take action and ensure that your rights are protected.
-A Fairfield search and seizure attorney at Maas Law Offices can help you.
-We represent clients in cases involving illegal searches and seizures throughout Solano County and Contra Costa County, California.
+The Vallejo search and seizure attorneys at Maas and Russo can help you.
+We represent clients in cases involving illegal searches and seizures throughout Solano County and Napa County, California.
 We offer a free case evaluation to discuss your legal matter.

 What Constitutes a Valid Search and Seizure?